Human-LLM Compound System for Scientific Ideation through Facet Recombination and Novelty Evaluation

 \subsection{Procedure}

 Each within-subjects study session was 105 minutes.
-The sessions were recorded and transcribed using Google Meet.\footnote{The study script may be found in the supplementary materials.} In each condition, the session coordinator provided the participant with the assigned tool, a document with the titles and abstracts of the input papers for the assigned ideation topic, and a link to the scientific search engine Semantic Scholar\footnote{https://www.semanticscholar.org/}.
-They had access to these three resources throughout the condition.
-The participant completed two tasks with each tool-- an idea-generation task followed by an idea-novelty-evaluation task.
+The sessions were recorded and transcribed using Google Meet.
+In each condition, the session coordinator provided the participant with the assigned tool, a document with the titles and abstracts of the input papers for the assigned ideation topic, and a link to Semantic Scholar.\footnote{https://www.semanticscholar.org/} They had access to these three resources throughout the condition.
+The participant completed two tasks with each tool: an idea-generation task followed by an idea-novelty-evaluation task.

-For the \textbf{idea-generation task}, the participant entered their assigned ideation topic and three input papers into the tool.
+\paragraph{\textbf{Idea-generation task.}} The participant entered their assigned ideation topic and three input papers into the tool.
 While the tool loaded, the coordinator went over the task instructions and gave the participant a tutorial describing the tool's features.
 The participant then had up to two minutes to review the three input papers' titles and abstracts.
 With access to the tool, Semantic Scholar, and the input paper document, the participant subsequently spent 20 minutes generating and saving as many research ideas as possible.
 To save an idea, the participant had to confirm that the idea was at least somewhat relevant to the ideation topic and somewhat interesting to think about further.
-They also had to provide a seven-point Likert-type rating of how different the idea was from ideas that they had or encountered before the study; they were told to aim for saving ideas that were at least somewhat significantly different.
+They also provided a seven-point Likert-type rating of how different the idea was from ideas they had or encountered before the study; they were told to aim for saving ideas that were at least somewhat significantly different.
 The coordinator alerted the participant when five minutes remained.
-If the participant was rating an idea to save it when 20 minutes had passed, they completed the rating before moving on to the next step.